-This service coordinates arrangements for publishing the Council Plan, Equality Plan and performance reports in addition to providing executive support to the Corporate Management Team, advising on project arrangements and managing projects, service reviews and scrutiny investigations.
+This service coordinates arrangements for publishing the Council Plan, Equality Plan and performance reports in addition to advising on project arrangements and managing projects, service reviews and scrutiny investigations.
 We will assist the Council's services to give fair consideration to the equality and rights of each individual, consider the requirements of the Well-being of Future Generations Act and assist officers and councillors to challenge plans and working practices.